 Proposed changes to opening hours

-As of 1 April 2019, shop owners will no longer obliged to adhere to changes to obligatory opening hours made without their prior consent.
+Shop owners will no longer obliged to adhere to changes to obligatory opening hours made without their prior consent.
 If you are a shop owner who has signed a contract to open during evening shopping, you will be obliged to stick to this arrangement.
 However, shop owners cannot be forced to open for longer hours without their prior consent.

 This measure was announced on Prinsjesdag 2018 (Budget Day) and is, of course, subject to it passing through the Upper and Lower Houses of Parliament, as is the date of introduction.